JackGit/vue-img-loader/README.md

 ## description

-this is a image loader UI component for Vue 2.X
+this is a image loader UI component for Vue 2.X.
+The image will be center positioned after loaded

 ## demo